-study is especially useful for preserving the curvature of the input strokes in the results.
+In this article, we introduce an interactive system that animates still images with a novel warping method.
+We demonstrate that the novel warping method, Preserve-Curve-Warping, proposed in this study is especially useful for preserving the curvature of the input strokes in the results.
 This gives our system the capability of animating various objects with flexible animating styles.
 Our results and evaluations show that the proposed animating scheme substantially outperforms prior works and overcomes the drawbacks in existing commercial applications.
 In terms of high-resolution results, we would like to address this issue in our future work by taking more images in this part to enhance the quality of output videos.
 Besides, we will investigate such techniques to handle the change on the region boundary in our future work.
-This could be a possibility to extend our system on more objects, like birds flying or swing motion, etc.
+This could be a possibility to extend our system on more objects, such as birds flying or swing motion.